Munirajxo/Coffee_Sales_Insights/README.md

 ### Data Cleaning
 ---
 In the initial preparation phase, We performed following tasks:
-1. Data loading and inspection.
+1. Merging Data from other sheets.
-2. Handelling missing values.
+2. Data loading and inspection.
-3. Data cleaning and formatting.
+3. Looking for missing values.
-4.
+4. Data cleaning and formatting.

 ### Explotary Data Analysis
 ---
 EDA involved exploring the sales data to answer questions such as:
-- What is the sales trend?
+- What is the Total sales trend overtime?
-- Which are the top-performing states?
+- Which is the top-performing Country?
-- What is the most orderd platform?
+- What is the Coffee Roast type that sold most?

 ### Data Analysis
 ---
 - Utilized XLOOKUP,Multiple IF Functions and advanced Excel functions for data cleaning.
 - Ensured data accuracy and consistency for reliable analysis.
 - Created pivot tables for data analysis.
-- Developed an interactive dashboard with pivot charts and slicers.
+- Developed an interactive dashboard with pivot charts and slicers also added a timeline.

 ### Results
 ---